gassmoeller/BSSC/modules/introducing_oss.md

 ## Working in the open!

 - Advertise your skills
+- Ways in which software work is credited
+- When to open up?

 ## Software architecture and modularity to the rescue!

 - Interfaces
 - Modularity and plugins
 - What should go in, what to keep separate

+#### Resources:

 Want to help?
 We welcome contributions.
 Please see our [contributing guidelines](https://github.com/gassmoeller/BSSC/blob/master/CONTRIBUTING.md#contributing-to-bssc).